wltb/ff_feedcleaner/README.md

 ## Logging to the feed debugger
 Changes applied to a feed are logged to Tiny Tiny RSS'es feed debugger, which can be accessed by a right click on the feed in the main UI, or by pressing f-D while having the feed selected.
 Additionally, encountered errors will be logged to the default log destination as *E\_USER_WARNING*s.

+The log messages are escaped with [htmlspecialchars](https://www.php.net/manual/en/function.htmlspecialchars.php) to prepare them for html output (which is used by the feed debugger or the built-in System Log).
+For other log destinations, e.g. syslog or a web server log, the messages may look a bit strange then, but this shouldn't happen too often anyway.